UCLOrengoGroup/cath-tools-genomescan/README.md

-# Generating CATH superfamily and FunFam assignments for genomes using DomainFinder3
+# Generating CATH assignments for large sequence datasets

 ## 1. Create a new project

 Clone a new project template from GitHub and move into the directory.